ibm-cloud-architecture/eda-tech-academy/docs/lab1/lab1-sol.md

 ## Global solution view of real-time inventory

-The core principle, is that each components responsible of managing some inventory elements will push events about their own inventory update to a central data hub, that will be used to update back ends, ERP, systems.
+The core principle, is that each components responsible of managing some inventory elements will push events about their own inventory updates to a central data hub, that will be used to update back ends, ERP, systems.

 This central event backbone also exposes data so it will be easy to plug and play streaming processing for computing different statistical aggregates.